Blog

 This granularity is essential for identifying deprecated or weak algorithms that require remediation, as well as for scoping the eventual transition to post-quantum alternatives.
 An algorithm that is merely supported but not used presents less immediate risk than one actively protecting sensitive data.

-Cryptographic libraries and modules
+Cryptographic Libraries and Modules

 Applications rarely implement cryptography directly.
 Instead, they rely on libraries such as OpenSSL, BoringSSL, Bouncy Castle, or platform-native cryptographic APIs.
 A CBOM should document which libraries are in use, their versions, and which applications or services depend on them.